The work we do

 The Big Draw is a pioneering visual literacy charity dedicated to raising the profile of drawing as a tool for wellbeing, thought, creativity, social and cultural engagement.
 We believe drawing is an essential human skill important in all walks of life, and our work has won support from leading practitioners within the arts, sciences and education.
 Take a look at some of our campaign videos here.
 With educational policies increasingly de-valuing the role of creative subjects and careers in our society and economy, The Big Draw strives to ensure access for all to creative events, training and resources.
 We believe in 'drawing to learn, not learning to draw’ and with your support we can continue to champion the importance of visual literacy worldwide.

-We are a small charity with a huge reach and high aspirations in receipt of no statutory funding.
-We have created an international drawing festival has tempted over 4.5 million people back to the drawing board, established a platform for emerging artists; and we lobby in parliment to highlight the vital role of creativity in education and beyond and herald the STEAM over STEM agenda.
+We are a small charity with a global reach and high aspirations in receipt of no statutory funding.
+We have created an international drawing festival - The Big Draw Festival - that has tempted over 4.5 million people back to the drawing board, established a platform for emerging artists through our national contemporary art prize, The John Ruskin Prize and exhibition, and we lobby in parliament to highlight the vital role of creativity in education and beyond and herald the STEAM over STEM agenda.

 The Big Draw's continued development is made possible by the support of many organisations and individuals who share our vision.
 Without them and the commitment of hundreds of venues across the UK and beyond, our mission would be unachievable.